addyosmani/backbone-fundamentals/chapters/12-qunit.md

 });
 ```

 These callbacks can be used to define (or clear) any components we wish to instantiate for use in one or more of our tests.
-As we'll see shortly, this is ideal for defining new instances of views, collections, models or routers from a project that we can then reference across multiple tests.
+As we'll see shortly, this is ideal for defining new instances of views, collections, models, or routers from a project that we can then reference across multiple tests.

-#### Using setup() and teardown() for instantiation and clean-up:
+#### Using setup() and teardown() for instantiation and clean-up

 ```javascript
 // Define a simple model and collection modeling a store and
 // list of stores